[Info from the Official Havasupai Website as of 1/23/2019]

 Note: As an option it is possible to transport gear via the Helicopter.
 But be aware it does not fly every day.
-Check on arrangements and policy changes prior to your trip.
+It is only transported via air between the hilltop trail head, and the village if Supai.
+You have to pack it yourself between the village and the campground.
+Check on Air arrangements and policy changes prior to your trip.

 There are 3 drop points depending on which way you are headed.